tryolabs/awesome-tryo/README.md

 # Awesome Tryo

 A curated list of books, libraries, apps and papers we love at [Tryolabs][tryo].
+We work with blazing startups and help them build complex projects using Python, NLP & Machine Learning.

 [tryo]: http://tryolabs.com/

+# Overview

+We create amazing Internet & Mobile products for blazing startups.
+We combine the python ecosystem with machine learning and natural language processing technologies to create heavy backend apps with artificial intelligence components.
+We follow agile methodologies in order to develop MVPs and full products the lean way.

-# Training
+## Training

 The training period at Tryolabs is at least two weeks.
 Its goal is to get up to speed with the tools the company uses.
 This repo contains a list of tutorials